 No recovery in the weekend

 My data shows that my resting heart rate is highest on Thursday, Saturday, and Sunday.
-This is mainly because I often drink alcohol on Wednesday, Friday or Saturday.
+When I drink alcohol, I usually drink it on Wednesday, Friday or Saturday.
 Thus, in terms of recovering in the weekend with a lower resting heart rate, this doesn’t happen for me.

 Low resting heart rates

 My data showed that I have huge differences between my resting heart rates.
-My average resting heart rate is 50, but sometimes I have resting heart rates between the 40 and 45.
-But what is happening when my heart rates are that?
-These supposed to be good right?
-In these two years I had 36 of these cases.
-I analyzed these and found that the days before a heart rate lower than 45, I was often more lonely, less physically active, and less social.
+My average resting heart rate is 50 beats per minute (bpm), but sometimes I have low resting heart rates between the 40 and 45 bpm.
+What causes these low heart rates?
+These reasons supposed to be good right?
+In these two years I had 36 cases where my heart rate was lower than 45 bpm.
+I analyzed these cases and found that the days before a low heart rate, I was often more lonely, less physically active, and less social.
+So doing nothing is good for a lower resting heart rate.
 Suddenly, a really low decline in resting heart rate doesn’t sound so good does it?
+A more complex methods of analyses is needed here.
+There are probably long-term effects of things like exercise on resting heart rate which do not show the next day after.

 High resting heart rates

-On the other hand, I had also very high resting heart rates with a high-score of 78.
-The cases were my heart rate was higher than 60 (8 cases in two years), I was always ill, or close to being ill.
+On the other hand, I had also very high resting heart rates with a high-score of 78 bpm.
+The cases where my heart rate was higher than 60 bpm (8 cases in two years), I was ill, or close to being ill.

 Yearly variation in resting heart rate